-The TIA detects collisions between any of the 6 objects it generates (the playfield and 5 moveable objects).
+The TIA detects collisions between any of the 6 object it generates (the playfield and 5 moveable objects).
 There are 15 possible two-object collisions which are stored in 15 one bit latches.
 Each collision register contains two of these latches which are read by the microprocessor on D6 and D7 of the data bus for easy access.
-A "1" on the data line indicates the collision it records has occured.
+A "1" on the data line indicates one of the 15 collisions has occured.
 The collision registers could be read at any time but is usually done during vertical blank after all possible collisions have occured.
 The collision registers are all reset simultaneously by writing to the collision reset register (CXCLR).